Stella is from the UK and has written many articles concerning areas she is familiar with—mostly Devon, Cornwall, Yorkshire, and London.

 The Lure of the Seaside

-In times past, even those who couldn't afford the time or the money to spend a whole week or so at the English coast could still manage a day trip once in a while.
-English families of all social classes could all enjoy the positive effects of a day by the sea.
+In times past, even those who couldn't afford the time or the money to spend a whole week at the English coast could still manage a day trip once in a while.
+English families of all social classes could enjoy the positive effects of a day by the sea.
 This is why the traditional English seaside holiday has been ever popular for many generations.
 The Victorians popularised this type of holiday even more with their avid construction of piers, proms, and beach huts which soon became expected features in almost every seaside town.
 Nowadays, even when many people are affluent enough to jet off to warmer climes for their main vacation, the traditional English seaside holiday has not lost any of its appeal.

 Scarborough, North Yorkshire Boasts Two Beautiful Sandy Bays